Back to Blog

 Notes column: "Glycolysis (cytoplasm, 2 ATP produced), Krebs cycle (mitochondrial matrix, produces NADH and FADH2), Electron transport chain (inner mitochondrial membrane, produces ~34 ATP)"

-Summary: "Cellular respiration converts glucose to ATP through three stages, producing approximately 36-38 ATP molecules total.
+Summary: "Cellular respiration converts glucose to ATP through three stages, producing 36–38 ATP molecules total.
 Most ATP comes from the electron transport chain."

 When Cornell doesn't work